A-Akash06/rubiks-cube-js/README.md

 - CSS (inline)
 - JavaScript (pure, no libraries)

- Screenshot
-> _(Optional)_ Add a screenshot of your cube interface here

  How to Run
 Just open the `index.html` file in your browser!

- Live Demo
-> Link (after GitHub Pages is enabled)

-Internship Assignment
-This project was submitted for the Educase India internship selection process to demonstrate frontend logic and algorithm development.

----

-🛠️ Developed by: A.Akash
+Developed by: A.Akash
-📅 Year: 2025
+Year: 2025